electronfraud/airplane_thing/README.md

 necessarily mean the aircraft isn't squawking a code; it just means airplane_thing hasn't received and decoded a message containing a transponder code from that aircraft recently.
 This can happen for any number of reasons, most of which have to do with receiver performance.

+## Developing

+`./start.sh` has two command-line options that can be used to make hacking on airplane_thing a little easier:
+`--expose-radio` and `--dev`.
+The way I use these is I run from `main` `HEAD` on my Raspberry Pi that has my SDR; I start this instance with `./start.sh --expose-radio`.
+This exposes port 30002 on the `radio` container so that other instances can use the SDR.
+Then, on my laptop, I run from my work-in-progress repo by running `RADIO_HOST=ip-of-raspberry-pi ./start.sh --dev`.
+This starts airplane_thing with no `radio` container, tells `aggregator` to connect to my Raspberry Pi to get data from the SDR there instead, and makes it so I don't have to rebuild the Docker images every time I change any code.
+The frontend will reload code changes automatically;
+`aggregator` must be restarted with `docker restart` to pick up changes (but does not need to be rebuilt).